 San Salvador is the capital and largest city of the nation of El Salvador.
 San Salvador is home to one-half of El Salvador's wealth.
 The city offers the widest boulevards in Central America and is served by a railroad that connects to other cities.
 El Salvador is in Central America, bordering the North Pacific Ocean, between Guatemala and Honduras.
 The climate is tropical on the coast and temperate in the uplands.
 The official language is Spanish.
 It is the language that most official business is conducted, many government officials and business personnel speak English.
 US English is increasingly spoken in tourist areas, restaurants, bars, taxis, etc.; although visitors should not rely on this.
 The main religion is Christianity.
 The economy of El Salvador has been hampered by natural disasters such as earthquakes and hurricanes, but El Salvador currently has a steadily growing economy.
 The service sector is the largest component of GDP at 64%, followed by the industrial sector at 25%.
 Agriculture represents only 11% of GDP.
 Conversations take place at a much closer physical distance and often involve more physical contact than expatriates may be accustomed to at home, however, be aware that stepping back from someone could be regarded as unfriendly.
 Expatriates are generally expected to wear light cotton suits at work.
 Expatriate business dress for women is typically standard Western clothing, although short skirts are not recommended.
 The security risk for expatriates in El Salvador is medium.
 Risks include petty / street crime and violent crime including murder.
 Other risks include landmines and explosives near the Honduran border, tropical storms and hurricanes, and those associated with poor infrastructure.
 The currency of El Salvador is the US Dollar (USD).
 Although some prices are still quoted in the Salvadoran Colon, payment is expected in dollars.
 ATMs are widely available.
 Medical facilities outside San Salvador are generally basic.
 There are better private clinics and hospitals, but they generally require medical insurance or immediate payment.
 Cases of Zika and Chikungunya virus have been reported.
 Dengue fever is common.
-The population of San Salvador is 2.4 Million (2018 est.), while the inflation rate is 1.23% for El Salvador as at February 2018.
+The population of San Salvador is 1.8 Million (2018 est.), while the inflation rate (CPI) is 0.88% for El Salvador as at April 2018.
+For a single Expat, the personal income tax rate in El Salvador is progressive up to 30%.

 Cost Of Living